Upgrading a manual installation

 You should upgrade your phpList installation frequently.
 By keeping up-to-date you can take advantage of the latest features in phpList which will make your work easier and help you advance your work.

-Upgrading from phpList 2 (orange) to 3 (grey) works well - if you are still using phpList 2 please upgrade as soon as as you can.
+Upgrading from phpList 2 (orange) to 3 (grey) works well - if you are still using phpList 2 please upgrade as soon as soon you can.

 If you installed phpList manually, this is the correct installation method for you.
 The process consists of the following steps: